zhizdev/sparsefusion/README.md

 1. Code for inference
 2. Pretrained weights for 10 categories

+The repository is still under construction and I am working on improving comments and code readability.
 For bugs and issues, please open an issue on GitHub and I will try to address it promptly.

 ---